 We offer two route servers for resilience, so please turn up a session to both.
 Having two servers allows us to perform safe upgrades and maintenance on the platform without interrupting service.

 LONAP permit participants on the route-servers to filter their announcements such that they are not offered to certain other peers on the route servers.
-This is useful if you wish to prevent your prefixes from reaching your transit customers via the route-servers, or you wish to deny peering to some networks as a matter of policy.
-Today, the filtering logic is expressed with the use of BGP Communities:
+This is useful if you wish to prevent your prefixes from reaching your transit customers via the route-servers, or if you do not wish to peer with some networks as a matter of policy.
+The filtering logic is expressed with the use of BGP Communities:

 - 8550:8550 - Send prefixes to all other route-server participants